pdf-raku/PDF-Class-raku/README.md

 ## Description

 The entry point of a PDF document is the trailer dictionary.
 This is mapped to `PDF::Class`.
-It contains a `Root` entry which is mapped to a `PDF::Catalog` objects, and may contain other entries, including and `Info` entry mapped to a `PDF::Info` object.
+It contains a `Root` entry which is mapped to a `PDF::Catalog` objects, and may contain other entries, including an `Info` entry mapped to a `PDF::Info` object.

 ```
     use PDF::Class;